Barysaw

+Etymology

+The name Barysaw is the Belarusian equivalent to the Russian name Borisov.
+It may be an eponym derived from the given name Boris, possibly named after the 12th-century prince, Boris Vseslavich.

 History

 Early history

-Barysaw is first mentioned in the Laurentian Codex as being founded (as Borisov) in 1102 by the Prince of Polotsk Rogvolod Vseslavich, who had the baptismal name of Boris.
+Barysaw is first mentioned in the Laurentian Codex as being founded (as Borisov) in 1102 by Rogvolod Vseslavich, Prince of Polotsk, who had the baptismal name of Boris.
 During the next two centuries, it was burned and then rebuilt south of where it was before.